VIJAYWHAT/vijaywhat.github.io/content/vj.md

 in order to achieve it, version plugin will check with the meta data that is available in the maven center to get the latest version.

-incaseit find the latest version it update my pom.xml file.
+incase if find the latest version it update my pom.xml file.

 now let us see that commands execution completed or not,